gjone124/se_project_coffeeshop/README.md

-# Triple Peaks Coffee Shop
+# Project 2: Triple Peaks Coffee Shop

 This is the third project of the Software Engineering program at TripleTen.
 It was created using HTML and CSS, based on the design brief.